davidmoten/rxjava2-jdbc/README.md

 Database db = Database.from(url, maxPoolSize);
 ```

+### Support for playing with rxjava2-jdbc!

-If you want to have a play with the built-in test database then do this:
+If you want to have a play with a built-in test database then do this:

 ```java
 Database db = Database.test(maxPoolSize);